Keksuccino/docs_fancymenu/element-animator.md

 - **Delete Multiple Keyframes:**
   You can select several keyframes (for example, using **Ctrl + A** to select all) and press Delete to remove them all.

+## Keyframe Smoothing

+Keyframe smoothing is a feature that helps you evenly space out your keyframes.
+This makes your animation look more consistent and smooth.

+- **Select Multiple Keyframes:**
+  First, select two or more keyframes that you want to smooth out (use **Ctrl + Click** or **Ctrl + A**).

+- **Click the Smoothing Button:**
+  In the keyframe editor’s bottom toolbar, click the button labeled **Distance Smoothing**.

+- **Enter a New Distance:**
+  A small input box will appear.
+Type in a value (in milliseconds) to set the same time gap between each selected keyframe.

+- **Apply the Smoothing:**
+  Press Enter to apply the smoothing.
+The keyframes will be adjusted so that the time difference between them is even.

 # Previewing Your Animation